 - Students in the Hall ©Marta Nascimento

-Throughout November and December 2019, Sciences Po is going live for a series of Q&A sessions to answer all of your questions about our Undergraduate College and our 7 Graduate Schools.
+Throughout December 2020 and January 2021, Sciences Po went live for a series of Q&A sessions to answer all of your questions about our Undergraduate College and our Graduate Schools.
 Watch the replay of these Q&A sessions below.

 Sciences Po’s 3-year Undergraduate College programme for a Bachelor’s degree